I’m finding it pretty important to guard my inputs lately—to be careful about what I’m letting in, so that I can really show up well for my family.

 🎧 Something to listen to:

-The kids have a new favorite podcast!
+The kids have a favorite podcast!
 It’s Cindy West’s No Sweat Nature Study Podcast, and this is absolutely not to miss.

 These short (8-10 min) nature-based podcast episodes are perfect to listen to in the car or during breakfast.

-I ask my kids to tell me one thing they don’t want to forget when we’re done, and I’m astonished by how much they are learning in these short, enjoyable bite-size nature lessons.
+I ask my kids to tell me one thing they don’t want to forget when we’re done, and I’m astonished by how much they are learning in these short, enjoyable, bite-size nature lessons.
 Highly recommended!